The Battle for Music Story

 The Orchestra was founded by Sir Thomas Beecham in 1932 and performed its first concert at the Queen’s Hall on 7th October of that year.
 Sir Thomas was Artistic Director and Principal Conductor with the support of well-heeled music-lovers as co-directors, but funding had fallen away as war approached.

 At a liquidation meeting held at the Holborn Restaurant in September 1939, a fortnight after the outbreak of war, Beecham explained that there was no funding to pay the players’ fees or creditors, but the players, led by Thomas Russell, pledged to keep the Orchestra together and manage it themselves.
 With the blessing of Sir Thomas, the musicians formed a new company with themselves as shareholders and elected a Board of Directors.
 (Beecham does not appear in the re-enactment of the meeting in the film, as he had departed for the United States in 1940.)
 Viola player Thomas Russell became Secretary and Business Manager of the new company and they resolved to promote the Orchestra themselves and to seek their own engagements.
-I first learned about this film from archivist David Meeker who had worked with the British Film Institute.

 The idea of making a film about the Orchestra was first mooted by Thomas Russell in 1941, who put J.B.
 Priestley in touch with Oscar Deutsch, who had founded the Odeon Cinema chain.
 Priestley agreed to write a script, and Deutsch to finance the production.
 Both were busy men working on other projects, and they failed to agree on the scale of the production, which Priestley had envisaged as a full-length feature.
 When Deutsch died in December 1941, the project was shelved.